 - In liaison with the Children’s Department at the County level, NGOs, local administrators, parents and teachers associations and other agencies and stakeholders we shall undertake intensive advocacy campaigns towards the education of girls like re-admission into schools after cases of pregnancy and child delivery, expansion of educational facilities particularly boarding facilities in the county;

 - Work towards increasing the reporting of cases of girl-child rights violations/abuses and prosecution of the same through the establishment of a legal aid fund.
-The campaign will also target to work with community groups to unearth cases of FGM and bring those involved to face the law;
+The campaign will also target to work with community groups to unearth cases of FGM and early/forced marriages and bring those involved to face the law;

 - Lobby the county government to sponsor girls from poor backgrounds to attend school as well as provide free medical care for all children who are defiled;